-CS providers must maintain properly documented methodologies for each service they provide, including detail about how the methodology billing was determined.
+Required information for central service provider agencies.
+CS providers must maintain properly documented methodologies for each service they provide, including how the methodology billing was determined.
 Total revenues must match estimated billing costs.
-Agencies that administer central service fees must provide OFM with a worksheet detailing proposed charges by agency and a detailed explanation of significant changes that have occurred since the last adjustment to the model.
+Agencies that administer central services must provide OFM with a worksheet detailing proposed charges by agency, and a detailed explanation of significant changes that have occurred since the last adjustment to the model.

-For accounts where the central service fee is the only funding source, total revenues must match estimated billing costs.
+For accounts where the central service model is the only funding source, total revenues must match estimated billing costs.
 OFM will provide a formatted spreadsheet and instructions to CS providers for their use in preparing this list.